 Cats may react to sweet potatoes differently.
 Some may even like them, but others will straight up throw up or develop digestion issues.

-You should start a very small amount and see how your cat reacts.
+You should start small amounts and see how your cat reacts.
 If all seems good, then you may try to give more sweet potatoes to your cat.

-Avoid giving your cat any processed potato products like French fries or baby food like chips.
-These may contain compounds harmful to cats.
+Avoid giving your cat any processed potato products like French fries or baby food like potato chips.
+These may contain harmful compounds that are not safe for cats.
+So you shouldn’t give cats to eat processed potato products, French fries, or baby food like potato chips.

 Following these tips should allow you to feed your cat on sweet potatoes safely and efficiently.